-Behind the ancient towers of his Northumberland home are the unique Revolutionary War battle maps of the general who saved the British from disaster at Lexington
+Behind the ancient towers of the Duke of Northumberland's home are the unique Revolutionary War battle maps of the general who saved the British from disaster at Lexington

 In the billiard room His Grace said, “There, that’s the 1751 map of Virginia.”
 There it was indeed—the third known copy of the first edition of the famous Fry-Jefferson map.
 It was quickly apparent that the Duke shared our excitement.
 After this he took us into his library, a room of noble proportions with the soft amber bookbindings rising to a great height and a small, graceful balcony dividing them halfway up.
 “Help me lift this portfolio,” said the Duke.
 “This is the map collection of Hugh, Earl Percy, who was in America from 1774 to 1777.
 It has never been properly listed; perhaps you could do it for me.
 Let’s put it on the table.”